jforget/raku-Hamilton2/doc/Hamilton.en.md

 departments, with  the additional  constraint that when  narrowing the view on any single region, the partial path is still Hamiltonian.

-Checking whether  an Eulerian path  exists in  a connected graph  is a well-known  problem.
+Checking whether  an Eulerian path  exists in  a connected unoriented graph  is a well-known  problem.
 Checking  whether an  Hamiltonian path  exists is more  difficult,   it  is  even   an  NP-complete  problem.
 With  94 departments, a brute-force  approach would exceed the  resources I may